All Products

 Document Center

-This topic describes how to configure the Natural Language Generate component.
-This component allows you to use large language models for multi-round conversations, knowledge retrieval, and content generation.
+This topic describes how to configure the natural language generation component.
+This component enables you to use large language models (LLMs) for multi-turn conversations, knowledge retrieval, and content generation.

 Component information